Dear Future Children: Filming

 The film team was led by director Franz Böhm and DOP Friedemann Leis, who travelled to the locations exclusively as a team of two.
 At the destinations in Hong Kong, Uganda, Chile and Denmark, young local filmmakers were involved to provide significant support.
 In addition, cooperation with various local and international NGOs, institutions and media was formed in all countries.
 These include Amnesty International, the Goethe Institute, Galeria Cima in Chile, The Guardian and The New York Times.

-All filming on the frontline of the demonstrations was done strictly in teams of two for security reasons.
+Some filming on the frontline of the demonstrations was done strictly in teams of two for security reasons.
 Böhm and Leis consulted with local supporters via radio.

 On 30 January 2020, while filming in Chile, a policeman shot director Franz Böhm at close range, hitting him in the back of the head with a rubber bullet.
 However, due to appropriate safety clothing (protective clothing, gas mask, helmet) Böhm did not suffer any serious injury.

 At the end of June 2020, Franz Böhm travelled to Hong Kong a second time to talk to Pepper about new developments and the situation during the National Security Law.